Note: This post may contain affiliate sales links. Please see my full disclosure policy for details.

-- Arrange the kale/quinoa, potatos, carrots, cauliflower, cannelloni beans in seperate sections in each Buddha bowls.
+- Arrange the kale/quinoa, potatoes, carrots, cauliflower, cannellini beans in separate sections in each Buddha bowls.

-- Drizzle the remaining dressing over the potatoes, carrots, cauliflower and cannelloni beans.
+- Drizzle the remaining dressing over the potatoes, carrots, cauliflower, and cannellini beans.

-- Sprinkle the pistachios and dried apricots accross the top.
+- Sprinkle the pistachios and dried apricots across the top.

 - Sprinkle with salt and pepper to taste.

-- A traditional Buddha bowl has the vegetables and grains in different segments and then is sprinkled with dressing, fruit and nuts on top.
+- A traditional Buddha bowl has the vegetables and grains in different segments and then is sprinkled with dressing, fruit, and nuts on top.
 However, I often toss mine together like a giant salad.
-I believe this a personal preference and either way works.
+I believe this a personal preference and either way work.

-- I portioned this out as two very large Buddha bowls.
+- I portioned this out into two very large Buddha bowls.
 This recipe can easily be 4 Buddha bowls depending on your appetite.